IngoMeyer441/simple-term-menu/README.md

                         style for the selected menu entry as comma separated list (default: standout)
-  -C, --no-cycle        do not cycle the menu selection -V, --version         print the version number and exit
+  -C, --no-cycle        do not cycle the menu selection -l, --clear-screen    clear the screen before the menu is shown -V, --version         print the version number and exit
 ```